alexander-pastukhov/solutions-for-statistical-rethinking/README.md

-# solutions-for-statistical-rethinking
-Solutions for Statistical Rethinking
+# Solutions for Statistical Rethinking